pythonanywhere/help_pages/articles/BugBounty.md

 * Auto-pwnage - "If I run this code it does something bad to my account/files/web apps"

-* Problems on sites we host for our users -- sites at, eg, *username.pythonanywhere.com* are not written by us (but if you can find contact details on those sites, you are welcome to contact their owners directly).
-Please only report vulnerabilities for www.pythonanywhere.com.

 * Attacks that assume a users' login session has already been compromised.
 If an attacker has access to a logged-in session by a user, we pretty much consider that "game over" already, since the attacker already has full access to all the users' files and data etc.
   So the fact that the attacker may be able to, eg, brute force an email reset as well, isn't something we consider a serious additional security risk.

-* We do not pay bug bounties for these "bugs".

 ## Bug classes we're interested in